wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-01  Strixhaven Year 1, Term 1.md

 ###### F3.
 Barista Station
  - [ ]
-- This bustling service counter is the demesne of Ellina Tanglewood, the Strixhaven employee who manages the café and serves as its chief barista.
+- This bustling service counter is the demesne of **Ellina Tanglewood** (CG female elf mage), the Strixhaven employee who manages the café and serves as its chief barista.
 Ellina typically works alongside five older student employees, one from each college, though she sometimes hires younger students who express interest in working for her.
 - The front counter of the barista station is a whirl of chaos while Ellina and the other employees deal with the orders of dozens of students and faculty members.
 The back of the station is calmer, and includes a small break area for employees as well as shelves for personal belongings and café supplies.
 - The café strictly sells coffee and tea, but Ellina and the other talented baristas can make nearly any form of those drinks on request.
 A relatively common coffee or tea costs 1 cp, while a more complicated order might cost 2 cp.
 The café’s signature firejolt latte costs 10 gp; it confers resistance to fire for 1 minute after drinking it, and it can be brewed only by Ellina using her fire magic.